Achievable logoAchievable logo

 Here’s how to find and classify extrema using the 1st derivative test:

-1. Find critical points by setting f′(x)=0 or by determining where it is undefined.
+1. Find critical points by setting f′(x)=0 or by finding where f′(x) is undefined.

-• Important: x=a is only a critical point if it’s in the domain of f(x) (so if f(a) is defined).
-The next page will discuss this in more detail but for now we’ll just mention it in advance.
+• Important: x=a is only a critical point if it’s in the domain of f(x) (so f(a) must be defined).
+The next page will discuss this in more detail, but it’s worth keeping in mind now.

-2. Create a sign diagram or chart for f′(x) with regions/intervals around each critical point.
-Look at the sign of f′(x) before and after each critical point by testing a point in each interval.
+2. Create a sign diagram or chart for f′(x) using intervals around each critical point.
+Determine the sign of f′(x) before and after each critical point by testing a point in each interval.

 3. Interpret each critical point

-• If f′(x) changes from positive to negative around the critical point, it means that f(x) increases (↗) and then decreases (↘), so the critical point is a local/relative maximum (picture a peak).
+• If f′(x) changes from positive to negative at a critical point, then f(x) increases (↗) and then decreases (↘).
+The critical point is a local/relative maximum (a peak).

-• If f′(x) changes from negative to positive, it means that f(x) decreases (↘) and then increases (↗), so the critical point is a local/relative minimum (picture a valley).
+• If f′(x) changes from negative to positive at a critical point, then f(x) decreases (↘) and then increases (↗).
+The critical point is a local/relative minimum (a valley).

 • If there is no sign change, the critical point is not an extremum.
-For example, the graph of y=x3 is flat at (0,0) but the graph continues moving up instead of appearing as a peak or a valley.
+For example, y=x3 is flat at (0,0), but the function keeps increasing through that point.

 Examples